Mike-chege/AirBnB_clone_v2/README.md

 ## :file_folder: AirBnB_clone_version2 & The Console

 This repository/project contains the initial stage of building a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
-The Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
-Using a system of JSON serialization/deserialization, storage is persistent between sessions.
+The Console commands allow the user to `create`, `update`, and `destroy` objects, as well as managing the file storage systems.

 ## :scroll: How to use (The Console):
 -  First clone this repository